zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 We keep track of the total amount of time we have spent announcing at a given individual key without a connection to the corresponding friend being made, saving across sessions.
-Once this exceeds 64 hours, we switch to a low intensity mode; this simply means that we reduce the size of the list from 8 to 2, with at most 1 non-open node.
+Once this exceeds 64 hours, we switch to a low-intensity mode; this simply means that we reduce the size of the list from 8 to 2, with at most 1 non-open node.

 ## Searching
 For each offline friend, we search for its announcements using forwarded Data